silveriohiago/Vault/README.md

 [I want to go to the devbook](https://github.com/hiagosilverio/web-devbook/wiki)

+## Goals?

+* Spread the most information as possible without create double vision, tracing real objetives to real jobs.
+* Not only spread by spreading being compromissed to help others.
+But everything in your time.
+* What I learn I share.
+No SCAM.

 ## Why a devbook?

 Well first I was having a contact in college with design and they come with a sketch book.
 This book teaches design how to pratice and doing stuff.